 The isthmus of Crete

-The motorway heading south from Aghios Nikolaos is not particularly interesting at first, because it leads through between barren hills, past newly built settlements, villas and hotel castles above the occasionally recognizable bays with sandy beaches.
+The freeway heading south from Aghios Nikolaos is not particularly interesting at first, because it leads through between barren hills, past newly built settlements, villas and hotel castles above the occasionally recognizable bays with sandy beaches.
 However, the construction of the new highway, which is still under construction, is breathtaking in places.

 Apart from the reed-lined beaches of Almiros and Amoudhara shortly after Aghios Nikolaos along the old national road, there are few reasons to stop.
 6 miles (10 kilometers) after the city, you reach the growing settlement of Kalo Hario with tavernas and mini-markets.
 Here some paths wind steeply down to the coast with excellent small beaches.